ColoradoSpace/Verbum/Phonology.md

 ## Phonotactics

-I quick comment about phonotactics in **Verbum**.&nbsp; There isn’t any, or it should be said, **Verbum** includes all phonotactics.&nbsp; There isn’t one specific set of phonotactics rules for **Verbum**.&nbsp; In fact, its not uncommon when listening to verbum that you will hear French, German, Russian, a little Turkish, and even Native American.&nbsp; Because **Verbum** has strict engineered rule about word construction, its not uncommon for certain consonants to be found together in what would normally be a difficult or unlikely phonotactic combination.&nbsp; For this reason, as listed in the rules, **Verbum** is spoken slowly, methodically, and carefully.
+A quick comment about phonotactics in **Verbum**.&nbsp; There isn’t any, or it should be said, **Verbum** includes all phonotactics.&nbsp; There isn’t one specific set of phonotactics rules for **Verbum**.&nbsp; In fact, its not uncommon when listening to verbum that you will hear French, German, Russian, a little Turkish, and even Native American.&nbsp; Because **Verbum** has strict engineered rule about word construction, its not uncommon for certain consonants to be found together in what would normally be a difficult or unlikely phonotactic combination.&nbsp; For this reason, as listed in the rules, **Verbum** is spoken slowly, methodically, and carefully.
 This gives the speaker and listener time to pronounce and understand the meaning of what is being said.

 ## The Letter r